ZachGoldberg/Startup-CTO-Handbook/StartupCTOHandbook.md

 111

-5. Team Makeup
+## Team Makeup

- e key difference in impact between junior and senior talent is the con - sistency with which they can reliably solve different kinds of problems.
+The key difference in impact between junior and senior talent is the con - sistency with which they can reliably solve different kinds of problems.
 As engineers become more experienced, their judgment and decision-mak - ing improve on larger and larger surface areas.
 Similarly, you should expect that more senior talent will develop solutions that have fewer defects, last longer, and are more durable to requirements change along

 the way. at s not to say everyone has to be senior; in fact, it's rare that a majority of projects involve architecting brand-new greenfield solutions.

- e right blend for any given team considers the types of work to be done
+The right blend for any given team considers the types of work to be done

 and staffs the team thoughtfully as a result.